-- A page for defining the measured/generated/simulated quantity and its additional settings. - Another for defining the range of the graph, giving the measurement/generation/simulation a descriptive name (optional) and selecting plot color. - A third page is available for measurement channels only: You may define a trigger that invokes the Data Log.
+- A page for defining the measured/generated/simulated quantity and its additional settings. - Another for defining the range of the graph, giving the measurement/ generation/simulation a descriptive name (optional) and selecting plot color. - A third page is available for measurement channels only: You may define a trigger that invokes the Data Log.
 When triggering is configured, a symbol indicates it.
-See channel three in the adjacent picture.
+See Figure 87: Three configured channels in main configuration window.